ApprenticeAI/frapy/docs/intro/examples.rst

 Examples
 ========

-The best way to learn is with examples, and Scrapy is no exception.
-For this reason, there is an example Scrapy project named quotesbot_, that you can use to play and learn more about Scrapy.
+The best way to learn is with examples, and Frapy is no exception.
+For this reason, there is an example Frapy project named quotesbot_, that you can use to play and learn more about Frapy.
 It contains two spiders for https://quotes.toscrape.com, one using CSS selectors and another one using XPath expressions.